elastic/rally/docs/index.rst

 We have also put considerable effort in Rally to ensure that benchmarking data are reproducible.

+In general, Rally works with all versions of Elasticsearch starting from 1.x. :doc:`Benchmarking with plugins </elasticsearch_plugins>` and :ref:`benchmarking source builds <pipelines_from-sources-complete>` will only work from Elasticsearch 5.0 onwards.

 Getting Help or Contributing to Rally
 -------------------------------------